eylulkadioglu/HeartOfNY/README.md

 # 🗽 Heart of New York

-**Heart of New York** is a web-based application designed to enrich visitors' experiences at the TechWorks! building's map of New York State.
+**Heart of New York** is a web-based application designed to enrich visitors' experiences at the Center for Technology & Innovation building's map of New York State.
 By scanning uniquely generated QR codes for each county, users can access detailed information about local historical societies.

 ---